 I like to use non-stick metal loaf pans that have been sprayed (with baking spray) and lined with a strip of parchment paper that covers the bottom and two short sides (image below).
 That way it's easier to remove and it doesn't stick.

 This bread surface can be dull, so I add a whole banana cut lengthwise and then in half (image below).
 And I sprinkle with some extra coconut sugar to get a crunchy layer when baked.

 You can also sprinkle with some chocolate chips or just the sugar.

-I love to eat this bread during the first two days (if it lasts that long!) and it keeps great well wrapped in plastic.
+- First days - I love to eat this bread during the first two days (if it lasts that long!), and it keeps great if well covered in plastic wrap.

 - 1 teaspoon baking powder

 - ½ cup sunflower oil (use coconut oil if you want a healthier version)

 - ½ cup brown sugar (use coconut or fine muscovado sugar for a healthier version)